nferry56/lib-msp430-Lora/README.md

 # lib-msp430-Lora
-MSP430 librairy for Lora Low-Level RF and LoraWan 1.0 protocol.
+MSP430 librairy for Lora Low-Level RF and LoRaWan 1.0 protocol.

 This librairy is under-development.